Useful Information on Fowey for your Stay

 North St Kitchen

-A recently opened offshoot of Fitzroys at the opposite end of the town in North Street offers a casual but delicious lunchtime menu in an open double garage with communal tables and a bohemian atmosphere.
+Located at the opposite end of the town in North Street by Albert Quay; offers a casual but delicious lunchtime and evening menu in an open double garage with communal tables and a bohemian atmosphere.
 A must for lunchtime!
-Currently open from 12 to 3 pm.
-No booking is possible.
+Currently open from 12 to 3 pm and 5 to 9 pm.
+No booking is possible at lunchtime but can be booked for dinner.
 Primarily fish dishes!

 Bufala

-A popular pizza restaurant open from Wednesday to Sunday during low/mid season and open every day in high season with a lovely wine list and an open terrace looking over the estuary to the rear – a lovely place to while away the afternoon sipping Italian wines
+A popular pizza restaurant open from Wednesday to Sunday during low/mid season and open every day in high season with a lovely wine list and an open terrace looking over the estuary to the rear – a lovely place to while away the afternoon, sipping Italian wines.
+Situated at the very bottom of Lostwithial Street.

 Pinxo